HubSpot/BidHub-iOS/README.md

 Push isn't going to work yet, but you should be able to see Test Object 7 and bid on it.
 If you have the Android app up and running, and already bid on the Test Object, your Android phone will receive a sassy push notification.

 ## Push
 Setting up push for iOS devices takes a bit of work.
 It's an ordeal, but a manageable ordeal, and it's been [well documented by Parse](https://parse.com/tutorials/ios-push-notifications).
-Follow their guide and you'll be fine!
+Follow their guide up to Step 4 and you'll be fine.
+Steps 5 and beyond cover adding push to the app, which we've already done.